mp3butcher/osg4noob/README.md

 #### PMOC workflow:
 1. Use pmoc on your headers
-2. Build a generic QtQuick development environment (editor) for the targetted libraries
+2. Build a generic QtQuick development environment (editor) fitted for your targetted libraries
 3. Customized (if needed) generated components/boxes (C++)
 4. Skin components/boxes in the editor at runtime (QML+javascript method wrapping)
 5. Reuse boxes in your own products